astronomer/airflow-guides/guides/executing-notebooks.md

 ## Overview

-Notebooks are great tools for anybody working with data; they are frequently used in the realms of exploratory data analysis, data science, and analytics and reporting .
-Notebooks provide an easy way to interactively develop code as well as present data visualizations, explanatory text, and more.
+Notebooks are great tools for quickly developing code and presenting data visualizations.
+They are frequently used in exploratory data analysis, data science, and analytics, and reporting.

-But translating between code written in a notebook to code running in production can be challenging.
+Translating code written in a notebook to code running in production can be challenging.
 Maybe you've developed a machine learning model in a notebook, and now you need to run that model on a schedule and publish the results.
 Fortunately, Airflow can take care of this for you!
-Through the vast network of [Airflow provider packages](https://registry.astronomer.io/), there are hooks and operators you can leverage to orchestrate almost any type of notebook easily.
+Within the vast collection of [Airflow provider packages](https://registry.astronomer.io/), there are hooks and operators you can use to orchestrate almost any type of notebook.

 In this guide, we'll cover how to orchestrate commonly used notebooks with Airflow, including Jupyter, Databricks, and SageMaker notebooks.

 ## Executing Jupyter Notebooks with Papermill

-[Jupyter notebooks](https://jupyter.org/) are one of the most commonly used open source notebooks out there.
-They are especially popular for exploratory analysis and data science, and offer support for over 40 programming languages.
+[Jupyter notebooks](https://jupyter.org/) are the most commonly used open source notebooks out there.
+They are especially popular for exploratory analysis and data science, offering support for over 40 programming languages.

 Jupyter notebooks can be parameterized and executed from Python using the [Papermill package](https://papermill.readthedocs.io/en/latest/index.html).
 For Airflow specifically, the [Papermill provider](https://registry.astronomer.io/providers/papermill) supplies a `PapermillOperator` that can be used to execute a notebook as an Airflow task.

 Note that the `PapermillOperator` is designed to run a notebook locally.
-You will need to supply a kernel engine for your Airflow environment, which we describe one way of doing in our example below.
-Because the notebook is running within your Airflow environment, this method is not recommended for notebooks that process large data sets.
+Because of this, you will need to supply a kernel engine for your Airflow environment to execute the notebook code, which we describe how to do in our example below.

+Because the Jupyter notebook is running within your Airflow environment, this method is not recommended for notebooks that process large data sets.
 For notebooks that are computationally intensive, Databricks or notebook instances from cloud providers like AWS or GCP may be more appropriate.

-Below we show an example of a DAG that executes a Jupyter notebook using the `PapermillOperator`.
-The general steps are as follows:
+To run a DAG that executes a Jupyter notebook using the `PapermillOperator`, we need to complete the following steps:

-1. Create your Jupyter notebook and save it in a place where Airflow has access to it.
-In this example we are working in the context of an Astronomer Airflow project and have put the notebook in our `/include` directory.
+1. Create a Jupyter notebook and save it in a place where Airflow has access to it.
+For this example, we have put the notebook in our `/include` directory.
 2. Parameterize any cells in your notebook as needed.
 If you need to pass any information to your notebook at run time, you can do so by tagging the cell in your notebook as described in the [Papermill usage documentation](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).

     For this example, we have a notebook that prints a simple statement with the current date.
 We have parameterized the second cell so that the `execution_date` is dynamic.

     ![Notebook param](https://assets2.astronomer.io/main/guides/executing-notebooks/parameterized_notebook.png)

 3. Configure your Airflow environment to run Papermill.
 You will need the Papermill provider, as well as any supporting packages needed to run the kernel (e.g. `jupyter` or `ipykernel`).
-In our case we added the following to our `requirements.txt`:
+In this example, we've added the following to our `requirements.txt`:

     ```python
     apache-airflow-providers-papermill
     ipykernel
     ```

 4. Create your DAG with the `PapermillOperator` to execute your notebook.
-To use the operator, you provide the `input_nb` which is the notebook you want to run, the `output_nb` which is the path to your output notebook (i.e. that will show all results of the notebook execution), and `parameters`, which is a JSON dictionary of any parameters you are passing to your notebook.
+To use the operator, you provide:

+    - `input_nb`: The notebook you want to run.
+    - `output_nb`: The path to your output notebook (i.e. the notebook which shows the results of the notebook execution).
+    - `parameters`: A JSON dictionary of any parameters you are passing to your notebook.

     Our example DAG looks like this: